ustaxcourt/ef-cms/README.md

 ##### Other Start Commands

 - Run `cd web-client && npm start:client:no-scanner` to start the UI without Dynamsoft (or if you don't have a scanner)
+- Run `npm run start:public` to start the UI for the public access portion of the site

 #### Terminal B